kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-dulsberg.md

 duration: 1:14
 ---

-From the subway station _Strassburger Straße_ I started and hiked through Dulsberg-Süd.
+The buildings in this district are made almost exclusively from red brick from the 20s.
+Everything was rebuilt, because the district was completely destroyed by _Operation Gomorrah_, a firebomb attack on Hamburg in WW2.

-The buildings are mad almost only from red brick from the 20s (rebuilt, the districts was completely destroyed by Operation Gomorrah).
 Dulsberg is exceptionally well connected for its size.
 There are two subway stations and one suburban train station.

 {{< image src="district/dulsberg-01" alt="Building in Dulsberg" width="1000" >}}